Cuba Photo Safari 2017

 Per U.S. law, my trips are centered on digital photography.
 From beginners to expert level, all are welcome.
 If you don’t know how to shoot or manipulate a camera, I will share many tips and insights.
 If you are an expert shooter, I will show you things that have taken me decades to find.
 Additionally, I have lots of camera gear I’m happy to loan.
 Over the week, we will cover lots of interesting ground and in the evenings, if you’d like, we can review your images.

 Unlike 20 years ago, Cuba is not a really cheap place to visit.
 Sure, if you want to sleep in a side bedroom of someone’s house downtown, eat at gas stations and street kiosks and use the bus system, you can do Cuba on the cheap.
 However, for a reasonable price, you can stay in private, comfortable places, eat amazing food and have a chauffeured vehicle every day.
 Our driver, Roberto, is at our disposal for the whole week so there’s no searching or waiting for taxis.
-This is a major perk as taxi fares add up quickly and finding available cabs can be a drag.
+This is a major perk as taxi fares add up quickly and finding available cabs, at times, can be a drag.
+Another perk with a private driver is that you don't have to haul everything (backpacks, camera bags, daily purchases) in and out of different cabs all day long.

 Arrive in Havana an hour after leaving Key West, move the luggage to our waiting vehicle, change money and head for the mountains of Pinar del Rio.